By: Connie Seacrest, Vice President, Community Affairs and Hospital Relations, Ryan Seacrest Foundation

 My husband Gary and I raised them to appreciate the importance of family togetherness, and because of that, it seems suitable that we would dream up our family’s foundation around our dinner table.
 Ryan has spent considerable time visiting children’s hospitals, and wanted our efforts to have a direct and lasting impact on patients and families.
 After much discussion, we decided to create broadcast media centers in pediatric facilities, and determined the first one had to be in our hometown hospital at Children’s Healthcare of Atlanta (CHOA).

 When we opened THE VOICE, I knew we were doing something special, but I could not have imagined the positive effect it would have on patients, but also on my family.
 Not only has it been an amazing learning experience, it has brought my family together as a team.
-Gary and I are fortunate to visit the studio regularly, and I cannot begin to explain the joy I feel seeing the smiles on patients’ faces after they have interviewed Cody Simpson or taken pictures with Selena Gomez.
+Gary and I are fortunate to visit the studio regularly, online casino and I cannot begin to explain the joy I feel seeing the smiles on patients’ faces after they have interviewed Cody Simpson or taken pictures with Selena Gomez.

 Our most sincere hope was that THE VOICE would be a positive distraction for children, and each story I hear about their experiences is deeply meaningful to me.
 One mother told me that the studio gives her child something to look forward to while undergoing treatment.
 Another parent told me that her child had not gotten out of bed for weeks, but a visit from her favorite artist motivated her to get dressed and participate.
 As we shared tears over this special moment, I knew my family and the staff at CHOA had created something important.